Most of us know not to play with our food, but there's a good reason why so many children do it: it's fun.

 Children form new ideas and beliefs all the time, but unlike us stuck-in-our-ways adults, they’re also ready for those ideas to be challenged and changed, or moulded differently.
 This is one of the reasons why messy play can be so powerful.

-Yes, messy play has many benefits.
-But not every child is naturally attracted to messy play.
+Not every child is naturally attracted to messy play.
 You may find children averse to the idea, and it may or may not be something you can do anything about.

-Tactile defensiveness or tactile overresponsivity is a sensory-processing disorder where the child’s nervous system literally feels textures and sensations much more intensely.
+Tactile defensiveness is a sensory-processing disorder where the child’s nervous system literally feels textures and sensations much more intensely.
 This creates a fight or flight response that can be very stressful.
 Here’s a great article on what it means and why, but if you’re having any concerns the best thing to do is always to seek professional help.

 On the other side, a child’s reluctance to get involved may simply be that the experience is new to them, or that they have taken on phobias from parents about dirt or mess.
 This is where it’s up to you to model how to play messily and provide activities that allow different children to begin their messy play exploration in a more gentle way.